-Goal Setting #1: How will you create the best membership exper rience possible for potential, new and existing members?
-Idea Outcome Goal Setting #2: What will you do to make each member, new ar nd seasoned, feel valued and special?
-Idea Outcome Is you Club perceived to have a Vibrant, Attracti ve & Fun Culture:
+Goal Setting #1:

+How will you create the best membership experience e possible for potential, new and existing members?

+Idea Outcome

+easoned, feel valued and special?
+Outcome

+Outcome

+What will you do to make each member, new and se Outcome